-Last week, in the Old City of Yerushalayim, my wife and I walked past the first apartment that we lived in as newlyweds.
+One a visit to the Old City , in Yerushalayim, my wife and I walked past the first apartment that we lived in as newlyweds.
 Seeing the building, reminded me of a great fundraising experience.

 Several years after we had moved out, my wife and I visited our previous landlord to say hello.

 Our visit wasn’t long, but, shortly after it, it led me to an unsolicited referral to what became a $75,000 donation!